 1. You want tight fitting stretchy pants that will cover the backs of your knees.
 Leggings or footless tights are a great option.
-If you’re training trapeze or lyra, sweats or yoga pants might be okay, but those tend to get tangled in the silks.

 2. You want a shirt that will cover your midriff without riding up, or that you can tuck in.

 3. Don’t wear a belt, or any jewelry that could possibly catch on or tear the fabric.
-No dangly earrings, no spiky rings etc. Take off your dangly pendant and tape over any spiky piercings you can’t remove.
+No big earrings, no spiky rings etc. Take off your dangly pendant and tape over any spiky piercings you can’t remove.

 4. You can’t wear shoes to do aerials so your footwear doesn’t matter as long as you take it off.